JSofts/Python/README.md

    /patcher/files/new/element/data/elements.data # file for the update server
 2) Start/Stop the server.
 3) Start creating updates using CPW
-For the program to work correctly, create a "new" folder in the folder, into which copy the edited files.
+For the program to work correctly, copy the edited files to the "new" folder.
 The program is able to distinguish whether a file has been changed or not.
 The program expects the cpw server to be located in the /patcher/ folder at the root of the file system.
 The program uses the Ubuntu 14.04 command set